linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 # First Half of 1932: Growing Government Intervention Unable to Halt Economic Collapse

 The depression deepened in 1932, as the economy continued to plunge with deflation and credit problems worsening.
-An astounding number of businesses were struggling or failing—in aggregate, businesses experienced  $2.7 billion in losses and bankruptcies hit record levels, with almost 32,000 failures and$ 928 million in liabilities.[134]
+An astounding number of businesses were struggling or failing—in aggregate, businesses experienced  \$2.7 billion in losses and bankruptcies hit record levels, with almost 32,000 failures and\$ 928 million in liabilities.[134]
 News of bank failures filled the newspapers.
 As those losses rippled through the system, imposing losses on lenders and causing other businesses to close shop, the economy contracted still more.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-06/9328bd35-1a8f-4849-b68e-a73f4551b5ba/187eeb5a0736f598706fc12b9689eb97cd6a9f19104815d016ed66793fbd333b.jpg)